In this guide, we will explore methods to identify an index with a hash collision in C++, accompanied by multiple illustrations.

 Example 2:

-Let us take another C++ program to find an index where this is a hash collision:
+Let's consider a different C++ program to identify an index where a hash collision occurs:

 #include<iostream>